-Paternity leave is a period of 7 days of consecutive leave taken when a child is born or placed with you for adoption.
-You can start your leave on the date of birth or placement, or later, provided it is taken within 6 months of the birth or placement.
+Paternity leave is a period of 4 working days according to local laws leave taken when a child is born or placed with you for adoption.
+You can start your leave on the date of birth or placement, or later.
 To take paternity leave you must give us written notice by the end of the 15th week before the Expected Week of Childbirth (or no more than seven days after the adoption agency notified you of being matched with a child), or as soon as you reasonably can, stating:

-- the Expected Week of Childbirth; - (m) whether you intend to take one week or two weeks' leave; and - (n) when you would like your leave to start.
+- (I) the Expected Week of Childbirth; - (m) whether you intend to take one week or two weeks' leave; and - (n) when you would like your leave to start.